-The SHOEBOX cloud service is built on top of Amazon’s HIPAA-compliant cloud infrastructure called AWS.
-Amazon follows industry-leading practices to protect customer data, and the security features in SHOEBOX are based on this solid foundation.
+SHOEBOX® Data Management Portal is built on top of Amazon’s HIPAA-compliant cloud infrastructure called AWS.
+Amazon follows industry-leading practices to protect customer data, and the security features in SHOEBOX Solutions are based on this solid foundation.
 Our policies and procedures document administrative, physical, and technical safeguards to ensure data security, integrity, and availability.
 The most modern techniques have been leveraged to design, build, test, and deploy our software in a reliable and secure manner.
-Built on legacy-free technology from the start, SHOEBOX has been architected with security as its main focus.
+Built on legacy-free technology from the start, SHOEBOX Solutions have been architected with security as its main focus.

 Data Privacy and Regulatory Compliance